Do you ever miss the old days?”

 Seeing the wounded civilian begin to twitch, and finally expire, they both looked at each other, then at the side exit.
 With a nod of agreement, they pushed off the wall and sprinted down the hall.
-Officers piled down the hall after them, showering them with bullets.
+Officers piled down the same hall after them, showering them with bullets.
 Bullets ricocheted off the wall and ceiling, grazing their arms and legs.
 As they reached the door he pushed her forward and out of the way, seconds before a bullet shot through the center of his back, severing his spine.
-With the momentum of this shot, he fell through the door and toppled over her.
+With the momentum of this shot, he fell through the doorway and toppled over her.

 “Hurry!
 Get up!”